Last year, ‘side hustles’ took on an altogether more urgent quality for many.

 Where you can sell your templates if this is the path you choose?

 …and many other places online.
 The are no limits, only your imagination 😉

 If you're good at teaching: Teach a language.

-If you know a second language, or English is your first language and you’re good with it, you could teach it to others.
+If you know a second language, or English is your first language, and you’re good at it, you could teach it to others.